makarov05bm/EnumerateAzureSubDomains/README.md

 # EnumerateAzureSubDomains
-Fixed to run with PSVersion < 8, script credits to @kfosaaen
+Fixed the splatting operator error, script credits to @kfosaaen